 How to plant Buffalo Grass

-Buffalo grass is a perennial that spreads by stolons, which are little runner shoots that come off of a plant to create new plants.
+Buffalo grass is a perennial that spreads by stolons, which are little runner shoots that come from a plant to create new plants.
 If you’ve seen a strawberry plant grow—long, thin arms shooting out to start other plants—you know how stolons work.

 Buffalo Grass